dimi67ch/top-codebase/doc/helm-charts.md

 - a `templates` directory which contains:
     - your **Kubernetes resources**

 For example we created a first Helm chart for the first version of our project website.
-The Stucture looks like this:
+The Structure looks like this:
 ```bash
 secplay-website
   |_Chart.yaml